Solarplicity is now EDF: customer queries answered

 Solarplicity had a range of business tariffs to help small and medium-sized businesses meet their corporate responsibilities and CO2 targets.
 Solarplicity specialised in helping companies in different sectors save money on their energy bills.

 They claimed to help landowners make money from their land by installing solar panels.
 The Fair Market Price tariff was also available to businesses.
-With no standing charges, it was a great deal for certain types of businesses that had irregular energy use.
+With no standing charges, it would have been apt for certain types of businesses that had irregular energy use.

 How can I contact Solarplicity?